 Juvenile Justice Transformation

 From this concentrated experience, I have provided consultation to other county systems around trauma informed care.
 This confirmational time has honed my focus and interest.
-Using Implementation Science and adult learning strategies, I believe that DJJ transformation using Trauma Informed Care principles can enhance our outcomes, decrease the iatrogenic harms, and save public dollars and worry. ( See ABOUT and the list of consultations)
+Using Implementation Science and adult learning strategies, I believe that DJJ transformation using Trauma Informed Care principles can enhance all setting and population outcomes, decrease the iatrogenic harms, and save public dollars and worry. ( See ABOUT and the list of consultations)